joseluisq/enve/README.md

 # enve [![Build Status](https://travis-ci.com/joseluisq/enve.svg?branch=master)](https://travis-ci.com/joseluisq/enve)

-> Run a program in a modified environment but using a `.env` file.
+> Run a program in a modified environment providing a .env file.

 **enve** loads all environment variables of a `.env` file and run a command.
 It can be considered as a counterpart of [GNU env](https://www.gnu.org/software/coreutils/manual/html_node/env-invocation.html) command.